Location and thermal evolution of the pseudogap due to spin fluctuations: Results and Discussions

 To compare the two temperatures, we note that $T_p$ corresponds to $\lambda = \lambda_c$.
 Using the definition of $\lambda = \lambda (T)$, Eq. (\ref{zz_3}), we find that $T_p$ is the solution of $T_p \xi^2 (T_p)\sim v^2_F /{\bar g}$.
 The temperature $T_q$ is determined by comparing the Landau damping term at $\omega \sim T$ and $q \sim \xi^{-1}$ to $\xi^{-2}$.
 The Landau damping of spin excitations comes from scattering into low-energy fermions, and the effective coupling for this process is the same ${\bar g}$ as in Eq. (\ref{ii}) for the self-energy.
 Evaluating the Landau damping term, we find that the equation on $T_q$ is, up to a numerical factor, the same as for $T_p$: $T_q \xi^2 (T_q)\sim v^2_F /{\bar g}$.
 Then $T_q$ and $T_p$ are comparable, i.e., the thermal region is also the pseudogap region.

 Whether $T_p$ is finite right above the SDW QCP depends on the temperature variation of $\xi^{-2}(T)$.
 If this variation was analytic $\xi^{-2}(T) \sim T^2$, the coupling $\lambda \propto T \xi^2 (T)$ would necessarily be large at small $T$, and hence $T_p$ would be finite.
 In this situation the pseudogap region would extend into the doping range where the ground state is not magnetically ordered.
 We find however, that above the SDW QCP, $\xi^{-2} \propto T$ (see Fig.~\ref{fig:U0d58}~a) In this case, $\lambda$ becomes $T$ independent, and pseudogap develops if this constant $\lambda$ is larger than $\lambda_c$ and does not develop if it is smaller.
 As we already said, our results show that $\lambda < \lambda_c$ (see Fig.~\ref{fig:U0d58}~b), hence pseudogap does not develop right above the QCP.
 By continuity, it also does not exists in the range where the ground state is not magnetically ordered.
-We caution, however, that this result is likely model-dependent, and in principle, there may be a situation when the magnitude of $\lambda$ above a QCP extends $\lambda_c$.
+We caution, however, that this result is likely model-dependent, and in a more generic model with a non-local interaction the magnitude of $\lambda$ above a QCP may exceed $\lambda_c$.
 In such a case the pseudogap extends into the range where the ground state is not ordered.

 The linear in $T$ behavior of $\xi^{-2}$ above a QCP (modulo $\log T$) holds in the Hertz-Millis theory of the SDW quantum criticality~\cite{Millis1993}, where it appears due to theremal bosonic self-energy from the phenomenologically introduced mode-mode coupling.
 In a microscopic theory, mode-mode coupling appears as an effective 4-boson interaction -- a square made out of four fermionic propagators.
 The contribution from this effective interaction to bosonic self-energy is the same one as from inserting self-energy and vertex corrections into the polarization bubble~\cite{Abanov2003}, which are elements of our diagrammatic series for the fully dressed $\xi$.
 Not surprisingly then, we obtain the same linear in $T$ dependence of $\xi^{-2}$ as in Hertz-Millis theory.
 We note, however, that we collected infinite number of graphs for the bosonic propagator, not only the lowest order vertex and self-energy corrections.